bellons91/personal-tech-notes/azure-cli/azure-aci-scripts.md

 # Operations on ACI with Cloud CLI

-This page lists some scripts useful for working with [[azure-container-instances]].
+This page lists some scripts useful for working with [[Azure Container Instances]].

 ## Create ACI Container group